D3lt4lph4/papers/docs/contributing.md

 # Contributing

+## Articles

-Anyone can contribute, please write in proper english and follow this skeleton (can be modified a bit if needed):
+Anyone can contribute, please write in proper english and follow this example(can be modified a bit if needed):

 ```markdown
 # Title of the paper/network/...